eqbal/CarND-Vehicle-Detection-P5/README.md

   - `SearchClassify`:
     - Implements a sliding window search for cars, including false positive filtering and applies the classifier to a video

+  - `WindowsSearch`:
+    - Implements the search over all zones and windows.

   - `Playground.ipynb`:
     - Where I run the previous two classes to train the data and test it out